 Some radiologists say that mammograms are better and easier for women if the breast implants are under the chest muscles.
 Others say it has no effect at all.
 Talk to your plastic surgeon before you have a mammogram if you have any questions or concerns.

 If you are thinking about having a breast augmentation but have concerns about its impact on breast examinations and cancer prevention, Dr. Slack would be happy to answer your questions.
-Get in touch to schedule a free consultation.
+Get in touch to schedule your consultation.